ScyllaDB Network Communications

 Server-to-Server Networking with RPC Streaming

-Within ScyllaDB itself, server-to-server communications use efficient Seastar RPC streaming, and also keep each other in sync using anti-entropy mechanisms like hinted handoff.
+Within ScyllaDB, server-to-server communications use efficient Seastar RPC streaming and keep each other in sync using anti-entropy mechanisms like hinted handoff.

 Read more about ScyllaDB’s Seastar RPC streaming and hinted handoffs.